Jules Isaac: Military service in First World War

 During the First World War, Isaac was mobilized into the French army in August 1914 at age 37.
 He served as an infantryman for thirty-three months before being wounded in the Battle of Verdun on June 17, 1916.
-During his military service, Isaac and his wife Laura carried on a regular correspondence in which Isaac described his wound and the barbarism of the war.
+During his military service, Isaac and his wife Laure carried on a regular correspondence in which Isaac described his wound and the barbarism of the war.

 In the Battle of Verdun, the Germans took Fort Vaux from the French on June 7, 1916.
 After that, rain slowed the German advance towards Fort Souville (another fort protecting the city of Verdun).
 On June 23 the Germans attacked again.
 In that period, both sides attacked and counter-attacked with no major offensive.
 It was during this time that Isaac was wounded on June 17, 1916.